North Korea says it has tested a new long-range cruise missile

 North Korea has so far not responded to outreach efforts by the Biden administration, which did not signal an intention to offer the sanctions waiver that Pyongyang has been demanding.

-The state media report said North Korea developed the cruise missiles over the course of two years, fulfilling the key defense goals set by North Korean leader Kim Jong Un — which hinted at the possible nuclear capability of the missiles.
+The state media report said North Korea developed the cruise missiles over two years, fulfilling key defense goals set by North Korean leader Kim Jong Un — a claim that hinted at the possible nuclear capability of the missiles.
 KCNA described the missiles as a “strategic weapon of great significance.”

 KCNA said the test-fired missiles hit the targets 1,500 kilometers (932 miles) away, which puts most of Japan in the missiles’ range.